narwhalacademy/zebra-crossing/README.md

   - Block on social media: Maximizes peace of mind as the harasser won't be able to see your posts.
 But they will notice and see it as a sign of escalation.
   - Go public: Can be dangerous, but sometimes shaming them publicly or rallying people to your support will make them go away.
 - For Twitter users:
   - Block previously-identified offenders using [Block Together](https://theblockbot.com/) — ask around in your communities for shared block lists.
   - Block troll bots using [Bot Sentinel](https://botsentinel.com).
   - Reduce dogpiling by blocking all followers of a certain profile using [Red Block](https://github.com/gaeulbyul/RedBlock) or [Twitter Block Chain](https://github.com/satsukitv/twitter-block-chain) (only available on Chrome).
   - See what lists you've been added to by going to `Profile → Lists → ··· → Lists` you're on.
 If you see a suspicious list or list owner, tap the three dots on the top right to report the list and leave the list by blocking the creator.
+  - Filter unwanted mentions and replies using [Block Party](https://www.blockpartyapp.com/).

 #### Notify other parties